keymetrics/doc-pm2/en/plus/integration/heroku.md

 ---
 layout: page
-title: Heroku | Integration | PM2 Plus Documentation
+title: Heroku | Integration | Keymetrics Documentation
 menu: starter
 lang: en
-section: process-manager
 section: plus
 redirect_from: "/plus/integration/heroku"
 ---

 # Monitor your Node.js app in Heroku

-In seconds, this tutorial will show you how to monitor a node.js application with `pm2` and Heroku.
+In seconds, this tutorial will show you how to monitor a Node.js application with Keymetrics in Heroku.

-We assume that your app has already been wrapped with pm2.
+We assume that your app has already been wrapped with PM2.
 If not, follow the [heroku tutorial]({{site.baseurl}}{% link en/process-manager/integration/heroku.md %}).

 ---